How a Man Ages?

 3. Lifestyle Factors That Influence Aging: Choices That Matter

 While genetics provide a blueprint for ageing, lifestyle choices significantly influence the trajectory of the ageing process.
+Individuals can optimize their well-being and slow the ageing clock by adopting healthy habits.

 Let’s explore some key lifestyle factors: